fernandolobato/ecc_verifiable_threshold_cryptosystem/README.md

 ## Dependencies
-This is a pythonic implementation using a python [ECDSA](https://github.com/warner/python-ecdsa) ECDSA cryptography python library.
+This is a pythonic implementation using a python [ECDSA](https://github.com/warner/python-ecdsa) cryptographic python library.
 Python 3.5 is required to run this.
 Other versions of python haven't been tested but it might work.
 ECDSA library is compatible with most version of python.
 Be sure to have python included in yout path.

 The only thing required to run this is argparse for the script that can generate, encrypt and decrypt.